SaswatBalyan/PaisaProfit/readme.md

 # PaisaProfit

-Welcome to TradingSimVanilla, a trading simulation project for the hackathon.
+Welcome to PaisaProfit, a trading simulation project for the hackathon.

 ## Table of Contents
 - [Introduction](#introduction)